Checked Baggage vs Carry-On: Which is Best for Your Trip?

-Reduce your carbon footprint, limit the amount you have to carry, and save on checked baggage fees when you travel with just one carry-on bag.
+When you pack everything into one carry-on bag, you can reduce your carbon footprint, limit the amount you have to carry, and save on checked baggage fees.
+Here are the best times to travel carry-on only.

 Spring Break: Whether you’re heading south to warmer climes or hitting the trails in search of adventure, when traveling for spring break you’ll have one major priority; enjoying unforgettable experiences with your mates.
 One thing you won’t want is to be weighed down with excess luggage, so my advice is to travel light.
 My detailed spring break packing list will ensure you have all the essentials and organize everything into a compact, functional carry-on bag that you can easily manage on public transport.

 Flying with an Economy Airline: Bagged yourself a deal on a cheap flight to your destination?
-I’m guessing you probably won’t want to shell out for checked baggage fees so, consider flying with carry-on only.
-Eagle Creek’s 35L backpack and a 32L wheeled luggage option is the largest carry-on in the world and transforms between a backpack and wheeled pull-along; ideal for transitioning between the airport and overland transport.
+I’m guessing you probably won’t want to shell out for checked baggage fees, so consider flying with carry-on only.
+The Caldera™ Convertible International Carry On transforms between a backpack and wheeled pull-along; ideal for transitioning between the airport and overland transport.

 Weekend Escapes: For a weekend break, layering is the key to minimal luggage.
 Depending on your itinerary, you may be able to get away with packing just two outfits and some basic toiletries; don’t forget to check whether your hotel provides shampoo and shower gel.
 Traveling light with a sleek carry-on is also heaven for anyone who loves to make the most of duty-free shopping opportunities at the airport because your luggage won’t hinder you as you peruse the aisles, and you may even have space to stock up on a few little luxuries before you fly.

 An Active Winter Break: If you’re planning an active winter break and want to travel with your own snowboard/skis; review the regulations of your airline with regard to what they class as sporting equipment and the costs for checking these items.
-Packing for a winter break means negotiating bulky layers and chunky shoes, therefore a structured, wheeled luggage option and the addition of space-saving packing cubes are the ideal combo for a trip of this nature; especially if you’ll have to bundle your bags into a hotel transfer once you arrive at the resort.
+Packing for a winter break means negotiating bulky layers and chunky shoes, therefore the addition of space-saving packing cubes are the ideal combo for a trip of this nature; especially if you’ll have to bundle your bags into a hotel transfer once you arrive at the resort.

 Luxe Travel: Taking a break from adventure travel and treating yourself to a luxury vacation?
 Ditch the minimalist approach and make the most of the opportunity to travel in style.
 If you’re flying premium, you’ll likely have two bags of up to 23kg included in your ticket price so max out your allowance and pack an outfit for every occasion!